-The system was down from January 23 to February 4 due to a snowstorm.
-The system was off two days in June for a carbon change-out.
-In July, the system was off six days for electrical repairs.
-The system treated approximately 128 million gallons of water during this period.
+The system was off for two days in March for a carbon change-out.
+The system was off again from June 15th to July 6th to replace a pump and motor.
+In September, the system was off for one week for a carbon change-out.
+The system treated approximately 125 million gallons of water during this period.

 The system operated normally for this period.
-The system treated approximately 48 million gallons of water.
+The system treated approximately 42 million gallons of water.

-During 2015, the system treated approximately 178 million gallons of water, with an average flow rate of approximately 343 gpm.
+During 2016, the system treated approximately 167 million gallons of water, with an average flow rate of approximately 332 gpm.
 Table 2-2 contains the monthly pumping data for the two extraction wells, and Table 3.5-2 shows the pumping rates.
 VOC concentrations for EW-1E (000-503) and EW-2E (000-504) are provided on Table F-47.
-In 2015, the extraction wells had a maximum EDB detection of $0.042~\mu g/L$ in EW-2E in July, which is below the DWS.
-No other VOCs were detected in the extraction wells above the AWOS.
+In 2016, the extraction wells had a maximum EDB detection of $0.034~\mu g/L$ in EW-2E in April, which is below the DWS.
+No other VOCs were detected in the extraction wells above the AWQS.

 Figure 3.5-5 shows the EDB concentrations in the extraction wells over time.
 EDB levels in EW-1E have remained relatively stable from 2008 through 2013, hovering around the DWS.
-Since then, concentrations began to decline to a low of $0.02 \,\mu\text{g/L}$ in 2015.
+Since then, concentrations began to decline to a low of $0.02 \,\mu\text{g/L}$ in 2015 and 2016.
 EDB in EW-2E has remained steady since 2011, with detections typically just below the DWS.

-EDB was detected in all of the monthly sampling events of the combined influent throughout 2015, with a maximum concentration of $0.04~\mu g/L$.
-During 2015, the system effluent was below the regulatory limits specified in the SPDES equivalency permit (See Table 3.5-1).
+EDB was detected in all of the monthly sampling events of the combined influent throughout 2016, with a maximum concentration of 0.03 $\mu$ g/L. During 2016, the system effluent was below the regulatory limits specified in the SPDES equivalency permit (See Table 3.5-1).
 Influent and effluent results are reported on Tables F-48 and F-49, respectively.

 No cumulative mass removal calculations were performed because of the typically low detections of EDB historically below the DWS in the system influent.
-EDB was detected in all four quarterly samples in both extractions wells; however, EDB was not detected above the standard in 2015.
+EDB was detected in all four quarterly samples in extraction wells EW-2 and three of the four quarterly samples in EW-1; however, EDB was not detected above the standard in 2016.
 Several low-level VOCs not attributable to BNL were detected; the results are potentially due to analytical lab contamination and were all below the AWQS.